The recent popularity of suitcase turntables with fully automatic functionality has reduced the record player to a toy, a retro trinket.

-As well as being fully automatic, meaning you need only jab a few buttons for your record to play and the needle lift itself at the end, it has a built-in phono stage, use of which is optional, a fool-proof set-up and an easily-removable cartridge that can be swapped out for another moving-magnet or moving-coil alternative.
+As well as being fully automatic, meaning you need only jab a few buttons for your record to play and the needle lift itself at the end, it has a built-in phono stage, use of which is optional, a fool-proof set-up and an easily-removable cartridge that can be swapped out for another moving-magnet alternative.

 The inclusion of those add-ons means you’re really getting around £100 worth of turntable, but nothing about its build or general feel suggests it’s a budget deck.

 It’s marginally less weighty, less physically substantial than its Award-winning sibling, the AT-LP5, but is just as easy on the eye and similarly tactile.